From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 In Vitro Fertilization and Stem Cell Research

 The abortion controversy directly impacts other issues in biotechnology, one of which is in vitro fertilization and stem cell research.
 In vitro fertilization—commonly referred to as test tube babies—involves fertilizing a human egg with a sperm outside the womb, typically in a glass container (“in vitro” meaning “in glass”).
 The procedure is a solution for women who for various reasons have difficulties conceiving.
 A woman is first given fertility drugs which stimulate her ovaries to drop several eggs.
 Up to ten of these are retrieved, injected with sperm, and, through cell division, each grows to contain about eight cells.
-After a couple days, up to three are implanted in the woman’s uterus, which increases the chances that at least one will succeed.
+After three-five days, up to three are implanted in the woman’s uterus, which increases the chances that at least one will succeed.
 The remaining ones are frozen in liquid nitrogen, where they can later be unfrozen and used by the mother in the future, thereby eliminating the financial expense of the first half of the in vitro fertilization procedure.
 If frozen properly, zygote clusters can last indefinitely, and one is known to have been successfully implanted after 13 years.
 When there is no longer a need for the remaining zygotes, they are destroyed.
 Currently there are around half a million frozen zygotes in the U.S.